 Tuition at German private universities will surpass 26,000 EUR per year for a Bachelor’s degree and 40,000 EUR per year for a Master’s.
 Engineering and Business & Management programmes are the most costly.

-Free Universities in Germany
+Tuition Free universities in Germany for International Students

 - University of Stuttgart